WHY POP GOLD RADIO? WHY NOW?

 WHAT MUSIC DO YOU PERSONALLY LOVE THE MOST?

 Is mainly personal!
 LOL.
-I have a wife & a son, who’s in 4th grade, & keeps me hopping as an older dad, for sure!
-I already had white hair (premature runs in my family), but I REALLY have it now!
+I have a son, who’s in 10th grade, & keeps me hopping as an older dad, for sure!
+I already had white hair (premature runs in my family), but I REALLY have it now! 🙂

 I don’t watch anywhere near as much as I used to (I suspect many of you are the same) with the advent of the internet, but mainly sports (baseball, football, a little golf & tennis) & news.
-Still a Letterman guy (I stopped liking Leno in 1992).
-In the past: The Honeymooners, American Bandstand, What’s My Line?, Perry Mason, The Twilight Zone, Wonderama, Combat!, The Fugitive, Password, The Ed Sullivan Show, The Dick Van Dyke Show, I Dream Of Jeannie (Barbara Eden was my main early-teen crush), Bewitched, Get Smart, Batman, The Monkees, The Avengers (especially Linda Thorson), Rowan & Martin’s Laugh-In, Carson, Cavett, Room 222 (Karen Valentine: crush #2), The NOW Explosion, The Mary Tyler Moore Show, MASH, The Paper Chase, Letterman (daytime & nighttime), Moonlighting, L.A.
-Law, Our World (Linda Ellerbee & Ray Gandolf), Thirtysomething, The Days & Nights Of Molly Dodd, China Beach (Dana Delany: OMG), Later with Bob Costas (my all-time favorite “serious” talk show), Twin Peaks, Beverly Hills 90210, Melrose Place, Northern Exposure, Seinfeld, Law & Order (the Jerry Orbach years), The Larry Sanders Show, Mad About You, Friends, Sex & The City, Ally McBeal, Unhappily Ever After (guilty pleasure; see: Nikki Cox), Buffy The Vampire Slayer (the most underrated show EVER), The Sopranos, Everybody Loves Raymond (laughed every single episode), Frasier, Sports Night (an undiscovered gem), Who Wants To Be A Millionaire (the Regis years), Angel, Once & Again (a child of divorce-it made me cry), The West Wing, American Idol.
+In the past: The Honeymooners, American Bandstand, What’s My Line?, Perry Mason, The Twilight Zone, Wonderama, Combat!, The Fugitive, Password, The Ed Sullivan Show, The Dick Van Dyke Show, I Dream Of Jeannie (Barbara Eden was my main early-teen crush), Bewitched (Samantha: crush #2), Get Smart, Batman, The Monkees, The Avengers (especially Linda Thorson), Rowan & Martin’s Laugh-In, Carson (especially the 60s-early 70s), Cavett, Room 222 (Karen Valentine: crush #3), The NOW Explosion, The Mary Tyler Moore Show, MASH, The Paper Chase, Letterman (daytime & nighttime), Moonlighting, L.A.
+Law, Our World (Linda Ellerbee & Ray Gandolf), Thirtysomething, The Days & Nights Of Molly Dodd, China Beach (Dana Delany: OMG), Later with Bob Costas (my all-time favorite “serious” talk show), Twin Peaks, Beverly Hills 90210, Melrose Place, Northern Exposure, Seinfeld, Law & Order (the Jerry Orbach years), The Larry Sanders Show, Mad About You, Friends, Sex & The City, Ally McBeal, Unhappily Ever After (guilty pleasure; see: Nikki Cox), Buffy The Vampire Slayer (the most underrated show EVER), The Sopranos, Everybody Loves Raymond (laughed every single episode), Frasier, Sports Night (an undiscovered gem), Who Wants To Be A Millionaire (the Regis years), Once & Again (a child of divorce-it made me cry), The West Wing, American Idol, Mad Men, Curb Your Enthusiasm.

 WAY too many to list.
 A few: The Wizard Of Oz, Here Comes Mr. Jordan, Woman Of The Year, Laura, It’s A Wonderful Life, White Christmas, Vertigo, Some Like It Hot, North By Northwest, Breakfast At Tiffany’s, West Side Story, The Great Escape, Charade, It’s A Mad Mad Mad Mad World, The List Of Adrian Messenger, A Shot In The Dark, A Hard Day’s Night, What A Way To Go!, Goldfinger, Help!, The Ambushers, The Graduate, In The Heat Of The Night, Bullitt, Charly, The Party, The Producers, The Sterile Cuckoo, Bob & Carol & Ted & Alice, On Her Majesty’s Secret Service, Summer Of ’42, Bananas, Pretty Maids All In A Row (guilty pleasure), What’s Up, Doc?, Harry In Your Pocket, American Graffiti, The Sting, The Way We Were, Chinatown, The Parallax View, Blazing Saddles, Shampoo, Nashville, Network, Airplane!
 (Funniest.
 Movie.
 EVER.), E.T., Tootsie, The Big Easy, Broadcast News, No Way Out, Crossing Delancey, JFK, Sleepless In Seattle, Clueless, To Die For, The Bridges Of Madison County, The American President, Jerry Maguire, Austin Powers, Romy & Michele’s High School Reunion, You’ve Got Mail, Out Of Time, Arlington Road, Dick (it’s a comedy, and the title refers to the President….lol), Notting Hill, Love Actually, Mean Girls, Sideways, Casino Royale, Michael Clayton, The Dark Knight, Baby Mama, Pirate Radio, Toy Story 3, The Descendants.